Le Petit Ogre

 About Le Petit Ogre

-Le Petit Ogre is a Lyon restaurant with verified opening hours for both lunch and dinner Monday through Saturday, Sunday closure, a smart-casual dress code, We're Smart World 2025 recognition with 2 Radishes.
-Verified public detail is limited, so this guide focuses on practical planning rather than unconfirmed claims about chef, cuisine, menu format, price, room style, seating, or drinks.
+Le Petit Ogre is a Lyon restaurant serving lunch and dinner Monday through Saturday, closed Sunday, with a smart-casual dress code and We're Smart World 2025 recognition with 2 Radishes.
+This guide focuses on practical planning: schedule, dress code, recognition, rather than chef, cuisine, menu format, price, room style, seating, or drinks.

-The practical read is simple: consider it when the confirmed schedule, smart-casual dress code, We're Smart recognition are useful to your plans.
-Do not rely on unverified details such as a chef counter, tasting-menu format, named pairing structure, or published price tier unless the restaurant confirms them directly.
+The practical read is simple: consider it when the schedule, smart-casual dress code, We're Smart recognition are useful to your plans.
+Do not rely on details such as a chef counter, tasting-menu format, named pairing structure, or published price tier unless the restaurant provides them directly.
 The safest expectation is a Lyon restaurant with lunch and dinner service on its operating days.

-The room information is not confirmed in the verified details, so treat the occasion fit conservatively.
-Do not assume private-room options, a counter format, or a large-table setup unless the restaurant confirms it directly.
+Approach occasion planning conservatively.
+Do not assume private-room options, a counter format, or a large-table setup unless the restaurant offers them for your booking.
 The schedule is the clearest planning detail: lunch and dinner service are both listed Monday through Saturday, with Sunday closed.

-If drinks are a deciding factor, this is not the page to overpromise.
-No named wine list, pairing format, or sommelier detail is confirmed, so book around the verified basics first and let any drinks expectations be secondary until confirmed.
+If drinks are a deciding factor, avoid planning around a particular wine list, pairing format, or sommelier-led experience before checking with the restaurant.
+Book around the basics first and let any drinks expectations be secondary.
 For diners building a broader Lyon itinerary, use our full Lyon restaurants guide to compare it with other dining rooms, check our full Lyon bars guide if the night needs a separate drinks plan after dinner.

 Who should choose it